What does it take to stop you from using your mobile phone whilst you’re driving?

 The imagery contained in this video link is not for the faint-hearted.

+So, no more mobile phones whilst driving.
 It’s been illegal to drive and use your mobile phone since 2003.
 Yet, how many times have you sat in your car on the motorway and watched someone pass you on the outside lane doing 90 with a phone jammed up on their shoulder?
 Or you’ve witnessed some clown driving around the high street, rabbiting away without a care in the world on their mobile?